Pluk van de Petteflet: Content

-The book, like Schmidt's other children's novels, has a "realistic, modern setting"—Pluk drives a little truck and has a difficult time finding a place to live—but his world is full of fairy-tale creatures, such as, in this case, talking cockroaches, pigeons, and seagulls; horses of record-length; extinct fantastical birds; and a werewolf who operates a ferry.
+The book, like Schmidt's other children's novels, has a "realistic, modern setting"—Pluk drives a little truck and has a difficult time finding a place to live—but his world is full of fairy-tale creatures, such as, in this case, talking cockroaches, pigeons, and seagulls; horses of record-length; extinct fantastical birds; and a wolf who operates a ferry.
 In its combining reality and magic, Pluk is often mentioned alongside Roald Dahl's The BFG.

 Pluk, a young red-haired boy, lives alone in a little room on the top floor of the Petteflet, an apartment building.
 He has no parents, but he does have a little tow truck.
 He quickly makes friends, such as Zaza, a cockroach, and Mr. Penn, who operates a bookstore.
 With the help of Dolly, a friendly pigeon, he exchanges notes and candy with the girl below, Aggie, whose mother is überclean and tries to get Pluk evicted, especially when she sees Zaza in his room (her scheme is foiled with the help of a number of seagulls).
 With the Stamper family (a single father and six unkempt boys) and Aggie, Pluk spends a week at the beach.
 The book's biggest adventure is the rescue of the park, which is to make room for developments.
 Pluk has to travel a great distance to get help from a mysterious hermit (who refers to himself as a hermite); the magic berries he brings back have a strange effect: the construction crew and all the other adults (including the mayor) get giddy and forget all about their task—instead, they go and play.
 As a final adventure, Pluk helps save a strange bird, the "krullevaar," bred from a mysterious egg he and Aggie found on their vacation at the beach.